 Verse 5: And the angel which I saw stand upon the sea and upon the earth lifted up his hand to heaven,

 Compare this with “the man clothed in linen, which was upon the waters . . . when he held up his right hand and his left hand unto heaven, and sware by him that liveth for ever, that it shall be for a time, times, and an half; and when he shall have accomplished to scatter the power of the holy people, and all these things shall be finished” (Daniel 12:7).
-“These things” are obviously the things Gabriel spoke of in verses 1-4 when Michael stands up at the end of time or when Jesus casts the censer into the earth (Revelation 8:5).
-At this point, in John’s vision, Jesus holds only one “hand up” because the other had the “little book” open to Daniel 12 in his other hand.
-Nevertheless, this is obviously the same setting shown to Daniel.
+“These things” are obviously the things Gabriel spoke of in Verses 1-4 when Michael stands up at the end of time or when Jesus casts the censer into the earth (Revelation 8:5).
+At this point, in John’s vision, Jesus holds only one “hand up” because the other had the “little book” open to Daniel 12.
+Nevertheless, this is obviously the same setting that was shown to Daniel.

 Verse 6: And sware by him that liveth for ever and ever, who created heaven, and the things that therein are, and the earth, and the things that therein are, and the sea, and the things which are therein, that there should be time no longer: